IN-HOUSE IMPACT LEADER. COALITON BUILDER. IMAGINE LEADER.

 In today’s reality of constrained organizational resources and competing priorities, addressing environmental and social challenges is tough.
 Organizations that want to deliver progress often have a difficult time connecting business and societal interests.
 In addition, while an intention to do good is a great start, having the desired positive impact is not a given.
 There are many reasons for this, for example:

-• Sustainability in isolation: failure to credibly integrate sustainability efforts within the broader strategy, brand and purpose of an organization.
+Sustainability in isolation: failure to credibly integrate sustainability efforts within the broader business strategy (and as a consequence, its targets), brand mission or culture of an organization.

 Fortunately, many organizations I’ve worked with have shown that complexities like these can be overcome.
 From my experience, it takes a team that is, among other things, able to: